Forecasting Generative Amplification: Averaging amplification factor

-Next, we compute the fraction of points in $D_{\text{gen}}^{n_{\text{gen}}}$ within the region $V$.
-Given that the number of points in $V=[a,b]$ follows a binomial distribution, the statistical uncertainty from the finite number of points can be approximated as
+Next, we compute the fraction of points in $D_{\text{gen}}^{n_{\text{gen}}}$ within $V$.
+Given that the number of points in $[a,b]$ follows a binomial distribution, the statistical uncertainty from the finite number of points can be approximated as in \cref{eq:amplification_nequiv}.
+For a small target region $V$ and $I \ll 1$ the left-hand side of \cref{eq:amplification_core} can then be approximately written as